 After ten years, they are no penalties for SVD 19.

-In fact, there is only one critic period which is the two first years, or with more accuracy, the eighteen following months.
+In fact, we can consider as critical period the two first years of operation.
+This period started with the commissioning of the plant that happened last July the XX.
+So we can consider a critical period for the next 18 months.